ndsev/zswag/docs/java.md

 }
 ```

 The platform module pulls in `jzswag-shared` and `jzswag-api` transitively.
-Both platforms expose the same `ZswagClient` API; on Android the constructor takes a `Context` so that `AndroidKeychain` can reach `SharedPreferences`.
+Both platforms expose the same `OAClient` API; on Android the constructor takes a `Context` so that `AndroidKeychain` can reach `SharedPreferences`.

 (Until artifacts are published to Maven Central, depend on the source modules.)